texfaq/texfaq.github.io/FAQ-buildbib.md

 Davidson paper about deflection of starlight appears in my experimental `bib` file as `Dyson20.1`.

-So, noting the rules of the style, you have ''simply'' to write a bibliography database.
+So, noting the rules of the style, you have "simply" to write a bibliography database.
 Fortunately, there are several tools to help in this endeavour:

 -  Most of the better [(La)TeX-oriented editors](FAQ-editors)
-    have ''BibTeX modes''.
+    have "BibTeX modes".
 -  If you have an existing `thebibliography` environment, the `Perl` script `tex2bib` will probably help.